-Before starting CustomerSure in 2010, our founder, Guy Letts was heading up a customer service department at the UK’s largest software firm.
+Before founding CustomerSure in 2010, Guy was heading up a customer service department at the UK’s largest software firm.

 The questions on that card were:

 They don’t seem like much, but Guy spotted immediately that these questions were brilliant.
 They were exactly what he wanted the store to be good at.
 No more and no less.